DocumentationBook/SphinxDocumentation/research/tools/index.rst

 ====================

 The ``vizvieweer`` represents a series of calls as a tree-like graph with the first called function on the root.
-Every line represents a separate Python or system call, generally called an *event*.
+Every horizontal bar represents a separate Python or system call, generally called an *event*.

 Default presentation